Special days in the life of the church often allow us to focus our worship, celebrations and fellowship around moments

 The Easter Offering supports General Ministries of the Church.
 General ministries serve across the United States and Canada, and around the world.
 General Ministries also partner in ministry with a variety of far-reaching and unique organizations.
 Read more about the General Ministries of the Christian Church (Disciples of Christ).

 The Pentecost Offering supports Disciples new church development.
 Planning, nurturing and sustaining new congregation is part of the Disciples’ vision.
 This offering supports the specialized ministry of new church development through both regional and general programs.
-Gifts for this offering are divided equally between the region in which they’re given and the New Church Ministry of Hope Partnership for Missional Transformation.
+Gifts for this offering are divided equally between the region in which they’re given and the New Church Ministry.

 The Thanksgiving Offering supports Disciples colleges, universities and theological institutions.
 Disciples have a long history of post-secondary and theological education.
 This offering provides a direct connection to 15 colleges and universities, 7 seminaries and theological programs.
 Gifts from this offering continue the Disciples tradition of developing leaders for our communities and the Church.
 See a list of the colleges, universities, seminaries, foundations and divinity houses.